Ashura: the Martyrdom of Imam Hussain

 Ibn Taymiya, Majmou' al-Fatawa 4 / 487 فإن قتل الحسين وقتل عثمان من قبله كان من أعظم أسباب الفتن في هذه الامة وقتلتهما من شرار الخلق عند الله, ابن تيمية411 /3 الفتاوى

-The killing of Hussein and Uthman before him is one of the great reasons for the temptations in the Muslim community and God regard their killers as the worst of people / Majmou' al-Fatawa, Ibn Taymiya
+The killing of Hussein and Uthman before him is one of the great reasons for the temptations in the Muslim community, and God regards their killers as the worst of people / Majmou' al-Fatawa, Ibn Taymiya.

-In our recent memory, the 10th of Muharram is remembered more for one of the greatest tragedies that occurred in the early history of Muslims.
-It was this day when Imam Hussein, son of Ali, the cousin and son-in-law of Prophet Muhammad offered his life together with members of his family in the fields of Kerbala in Iraq.
-It was this day when an army claiming to be Muslims confronted the grandson of the Prophet and denied him even water before decimating him and his family.
-It is a tragic day for Muslims, nay for all the people in the world, and the 10th of Muharram reminds us of that constantly..
+In our recent memory, the 10th of Muharram was the day when Imam Hussein, son of Ali, the cousin and son-in-law of Prophet Muhammad, offered his life together with his family members in the fields of Kerbala in Iraq.
+On this day, an army claiming to be Muslims confronted the grandson of the Prophet and denied him even water before decimating him and his family.
+It is a tragic day for Muslims, nay for all the people in the world, and the 10th of Muharram reminds us of that constantly.

-Shias observe this day as a day of great mourning reminding them of the sacrifices of Imam Hussein and his family.
-Sunnis on the other fast on these days and usually avoid participating in events organized to commemorate the martyrdom of Imam Hussein.
+Shias observe this day as a day of great mourning, reminding them of the sacrifices of Imam Hussein and his family.
+But on the other hand, Sunnis fast and usually avoid participating in events organized to commemorate the martyrdom of Imam Hussein.

-Imam Hussein belongs to the entire Ummah and his sacrifices are for the entire Ummah and not just for one section of the community.
-He stood for the principles of Islam and not just in the interests of one section of the community.
-He stood for those eternal values of Islam that every Prophet preached to his people.
-He knew that life is sacred and a gift from Allah, yet he realized that there may come times in the life of individuals when the goals of life may become more important than life itself.
+Imam Hussein belongs to the entire Ummah, and his sacrifices are for the whole of the Ummah and not just for one section of the community.
+He stood for the principles of Islam and not just in the interests of one sect of the community.
+Imam fought for those eternal values of Islam that every Prophet preached to his people.
+He knew that life is sacred and a gift from Allah, yet he believed that there come times in the life of individuals when life's goals may become more important than life itself.

-The goals of life he stood for are obvious.
-He believed that people should not be coerced to give political allegiance to leaders they disagreed with.
+The goals of life he stood for are apparent.
+He believed people should not coerce people to elicit political allegiance to disagreed leaders.
 People have a right to dissent with rulers and leaders with dignity and honor.
-The resources of a nation belong to all and not to one dynasty, or aristocracy or an elite group.
+The resources of a nation belong to all and not to one dynasty, aristocracy, or elite group.
 Coercion and violence were weapons of despots in their campaign against truth and justice.

-Against all odds, Imam Hussein challenged the forces of Yezid in Kerbala realizing that those who had promised to be on his side had betrayed him.
-He knew he would be crushed and his family would suffer the dire consequences.
-He knew that he would achieve martyrdom in the battlefield.
-Yet he decided to offer his life.
-Primarily to prove the point that goals of life are more important than life itself.
+Against all odds, Imam Hussein challenged the forces of Yezid in Kerbala, realizing that those who had promised to be on his side had betrayed him.
+He knew that the oppressive forces would crush his family, and he would achieve martyrdom on the battlefield.
+Yet, the Imam decided to offer his life, primarily to prove the point that the goals of life are more important than life itself.
 He knew that compromise was not an option in these situations.
-He also realized that when the choice is so clear between right and wrong, one should offer all one has in defense of one's ideals.
-His ijtihad and actions were based on his understanding of the Quran and the teachings of the Prophet and he stood by that.
+However, he also realized that when the choice is so evident between right and wrong, one should offer all one has in defense of one's ideals.
+His ijtihad and actions emerged from his understanding of the Quran and the teachings of the Prophet.

 It is this message Imam Hussein upheld and offered his martyrdom for.
-This message has been forgotten by one section of the community and highly expanded by the other.
+Unfortunately, one section of the community forgot it, and the other sect has highly expanded it.
 Shias mourn on this day.
-If they mourn the loss of the grandson as a token of love, it should be within the limits that his grandfather set for these occasions.
-Because the mourning and repentance should belong to those who betrayed Imam Hussein and refused to support him even after inviting him to continue his resistance.
-It does not behoove to those who see in the example of Imam Hussein a manifesto for the Ummah to rid itself from all sorts of despots and tyrants in every aspect of life.
-By and large, Sunnis have remained silent on his martyrdom in general not realizing that he stood for the principles that Allah introduced to the world through his grandfather.
+Suppose they mourn the loss of the grandson as a token of love.
+In that case, these occasions should be within limits because the mourning and repentance should belong to those who betrayed Imam Hussein and refused to support him even after inviting him to continue his resistance.
+By and large, Sunnis have remained silent on his martyrdom in general, not realizing that he stood for the principles his grandfather taught humanity.

-Both Sunnis and Shias can focus on the message of the Imam and work together to rid their world of all sorts of despotism that have negated the essence of the divine guidance.
+Sunnis and Shias can focus on the message of the Imam and work to rid their world of despotism that has negated the essence of divine guidance.